 Over the next four months, Reckitt Benckiser stock rose approximately 37% on the back of strong quarterly results.
 In comparison, the FTSE 100 index rose just 4% over the same period.

-There are two main ways investors can find cluster buying patterns.
+There are two ways investors can find cluster buying patterns.
 The first is to simply examine individual insider transactions.
-You can find insider transactions on public databases such as the US SEC’s Edgar database.
-This approach is straightforward, however, it’s also very time consuming.
+You can find insider transactions on public databases such as the US SEC’s EDGAR database.
+This approach is straightforward.
+However, this method is exceptionally time-consuming.

-Cluster buying is where multiple insiders are buying stock within a short period of time.
-It’s one of the strongest signals in insider buying.
+We’ve defined cluster buying as an event where multiple insiders are buying stock within a short period of time.
+Noting that it’s one of the strongest signals in insider buying.

-Research shows that cluster buying is more informative than non-cluster buying and tends to take place during periods of high information asymmetry.
+We’ve also outlined research that shows cluster buying is more informative than solitary insider share purchases and tends to take place during periods of high information asymmetry.
 Due to its informative nature, cluster buying can be used by investors to generate trade ideas.

 Focusing on this pattern of buying can reduce the risk of misinterpreting ad-hoc buying by insiders that may actually mean very little.